 Yes, you read that correctly.
 I think Singapore is undervalued even though it’s among the most expensive property markets on the planet.

-Here’s the thing: analysts often compare Singapore real estate prices to those in less developed, regional peers like Bangkok and Kuala Lumpur.
-That’s a mistake since other small, wealthy financial centers like Hong Kong and Switzerland are much better comparisons.
+Here’s the thing though: analysts often compare Singapore real estate prices to those in its far less developed peers like Bangkok and Kuala Lumpur.
+That’s a mistake – a fairer comparison is another small, competing financial center like Hong Kong or Switzerland.

 Singapore is Southeast Asia’s unofficial financial hub, but there’s a limited amount of space on the island.
-Population density is 8,000 people per square kilometer on average.
+Population density exceeds 8,000 people per square kilometer on average.

 This makes Singapore the world’s third densest country.
 It’s cramped even compared to Hong Kong’s 6,500 people per square kilometer – and especially Switzerland’s 200.

-Furthermore, Singapore is the third richest nation in the world.
+Furthermore, Singapore is the third richest nation in the whole world.
 Their GDP per capita is more than US$90,000.
-That’s substantially higher than Hong Kong’s US$58,000 and Switzerland’s US$59,000.
+That’s substantially higher than Hong Kong’s US$58,000 or Switzerland’s US$59,000.

-A richer country with less available land (and arguably a better future) should by all means have higher property values than their peers.
-But Singapore real estate is less than half of the price of Hong Kong’s and noticeably lower than Switzerland’s.
+A wealthier country with less available land (and perhaps a better future) should normally have higher property values than their peers.
+Nonetheless, Singapore real estate is costs under half the price of Hong Kong’s and noticeably lower than Zurich’s.

-Once you also consider that Singapore’s recent economic growth is higher than its competitors, there’s a strong argument that the city’s property market is undervalued.
+Considering Singapore’s recent economic growth is also higher than its competitors, you might now understand why the city’s property market is undervalued.

 Rich Foreign Investors Choose Singapore

 Real estate is ultimately worth what someone is willing to pay for it.
-The good news for Singapore is that wealthy foreign investors, many of them Chinese, should sustain the property market over the long-term.
+Here’s the good news for Singapore: foreign investors, many of them Chinese, should sustain the property market over the long-term.

-Meanwhile, China is now cracking down on foreign remittances to keep capital inside the country.
+Meanwhile, China is now cracking down on foreign remittances in order to keep capital inside the country.
 New laws make it increasingly difficult for wealthy mainlanders to invest abroad.
-Some people see the writing on the wall and want out of the Chinese market more than ever.

 Funny enough, Hong Kong used to be a place where rich Chinese loved parking their wealth.
-It was convenient, democratic, and politically separate from the Communist Party on the mainland.
+It was convenient, democratic, and politically separate from the mainland’s Communist Party.

-Beijing’s recent crackdowns have made many reconsider whether their assets in Hong Kong are safe and anonymous over the long term though.
-This is a positive development for Singapore’s real estate market and overall economy.
+Beijing’s recent crackdowns have made many reconsider whether holding their assets in Hong Kong is truly safe and anonymous over the long term.
+Granted, that’s a positive development for Singapore’s real estate market and overall economy.

-Singapore still has a high entry point and weaker growth than elsewhere in Asia.
-I’m bullish on Singapore real estate, yet at the same time, I think places like the Philippines, Malaysia, and Cambodia have superior long-term prospects.
+I’m bullish on Singapore real estate.
+Yet at the same time, I still think places like the Philippines, Malaysia, and Cambodia have superior long-term prospects.